jfzhang95/pytorch-deeplab-xception/README.md

 ```

 ### Installation
+This code is tested in Ubuntu 16.04.
 To use this code, please do:

 0. Clone the repo:
     ```Shell